jasmeettt/JS-projects/README.md

 - A sleek and user-friendly Weather App built with JavaScript and the OpenWeatherMap API.
 Get real-time weather updates for any city, including temperature, humidity, wind speed, and weather conditions.
 Stay informed about the weather wherever you are! 🌦️
 - **Tech Stack**: HTML, CSS, JavaScript, OpenWetherMap API.

+### 4. **Simple E-Commerce Project**

+- A simple, lightweight E-Commerce website built with JavaScript and Local Storage.
+Add products to the cart, manage quantities, and persist cart data across sessions.
+Perfect for a basic online shopping experience! 🚀
+- **Tech Stack**: HTML, CSS, JavaScript.

 ---

 ## 🛠️ Technologies Used